WebDanielLiu/bookapp/README.md

 1. Run the following commands to add platforms.
 It will download files to folder platforms/.
     * ionic platform add ios
     * ionic platform add android
-1. Install ng-cordova, the following command will download js files to www/lib/
+1. Install ng-cordova.
+The following command will download js files to www/lib/
     * bower install ngCordova
 1. Run the following commands to add plugins.
 It will download files to folder plugins/
     * cordova plugin add cordova-plugin-whitelist